GOT QUESTIONS? WE HAVE ANSWERSMental Health Retreat FAQ

 What types of anxiety does the programme treat?

-Our programmes accomodate treatment for all kind of anxiety disorders which are categorised as long lasting, sever and can be crippling in many cases, such disorders can be:
+Our programmes accommodate treatment for all kinds of anxiety disorders which are categorised as long-lasting, severe and can be crippling in many cases, such disorders can be:

 - Generalised anxiety disorder (GAD)

 - Specific phobias

 Consider taking our anxiety test to find out more about your depression, anxiety and stress severity.